ahabdu01/pi-app/README.md

 - Logs are output to the console, making it easy to monitor the application in real-time.
 This is particularly useful during development and debugging.

 - Logs are also saved to a file named app.log located in the root directory of the project.
 The log entries include a timestamp, the log level, and the log message.
-Here is an example of a log entry:

 ### Tech stack
 - Node.js